kernelci/kcidb/SUBMISSION_HOWTO.md

 See the output of `kcidb-query --help` for usage information, including how to retrieve builds, tests, and how to retrieve object parents.

+### Submitting directly

+If for any reason you cannot use the command-line tools, and you don't use Python 3 (e.g. you are using another language in a "serverless" environment), you can implement interfacing with KCIDB submission system directly.

+NOTE: this interface is less stable than the command-line, and the library interfaces, and is more likely to change in the future.

+You will have to use one of the Google Cloud [Pub/Sub client libraries][pub_sub_libraries] or [service APIs][pub_sub_apis] to publish your reports to the Pub/Sub topic specified above, using the provided credentials.
+Please make sure to validate each report against the schema output by `kcidb-schema` before publishing it.

 5\.
 Go to 3, if you have more
 ------------------------------
 Do not hesitate to start submitting your reports as soon as you can.
 This will